TazkiyaTech/quran-sdk/Android/README.md

 # Quran SDK for Android

-This library makes it easy for you to access verses of the Quran in your Android projects.
+This library gives you easy, offline access to verses of the Quran in your Android projects.

 ## Setup